-Singapore is a country that you can visit during all the year.
-The driest months are from February to October, so I suggest the visit around those months.
-The temperature is warm all year round regardless of the season.
+Singapore is a country that you can visit throughout the year.
+The driest months are from February to October, so I suggest visiting around those months.
+The temperature is warm year-round regardless of the season.

-From most of the countries, no visa is required to travel to Singapore as a tourist.
-If you have a Spanish passport you only have to meet these requirements to enter the country:
+From most countries, traveling to Singapore as a tourist dos not require a visa.
+If you have a Spanish passport, you only have to meet these requirements to enter the country:

-- Have a passport that does not expire for the next 6 months.
+- Have a passport that does not expire within 6 months.

 - Airline ticket showing your subsequent departure from the country.

-- Certificate of vaccination of yellow fever in the cases I mention below.
+- Certificate of vaccination for yellow fever in the cases I will mention below.

 If you have doubts or want to verify that they have not changed these requirements you can visit the official website of immigration in Singapore.

-If you have been in a country with a yellow fever epidemic in the last 15 days prior to your entry into Singapore you will be required to have a certificate showing that you have been vaccinated.
+If you visited a country with yellow fever epidemic within 15 days prior to your entry into Singapore, you are required to show a certificate that you have been vaccinated.

 Here is a list of countries where there is yellow fever.

-As with all trips, it is imperative that you have a travel insurance.
-We are using MONDO insurance in the last trips, since it has greater coverage than other travel insurance for a similar cost.
+As with all trips, it is essential that you carry travel insurance.
+We have been using MONDO insurance on our last trips since they offer greater coverage than other travel insurance at a similar cost.
 We also have a discount for our readers.

 Can you imagine having unexplored paradisiac beaches, unique coral reefs, orangutans in freedom, dreamy sunsets and ancient temples one hour from your city?